AMH Home Test - €120

 How is the result reported?

-The AMH test results are reported on the basis of your age and will be explained by your doctor in a free online consultation.
+The AMH test results are reported on the basis of your age and will be explained by your doctor through your online account.

 What if my AMH test report indicates a potential problem with my fertility?